BaBa-Hack/Operations-Engineer-Code-of-Conduct/README.md

 ## The common task score weight definitions are as follows (more will be added gradually based on observations, and contributions are welcome):
 The score weight for uncommon tasks will be determined based on the specific circumstances

+## If the task process too slow , got complained and bad feedback will not received score.
 ## 0.25
 * Withdrawal Confirm
 * Account detail Check